-The work is part of the project "UiT - Intermittent character of wind energy resources on different spatial and temporal scales", funded by the Faculty of Science and Technology, University of Tromsø.
+The work is part of the project "UiT - Intermittent character of wind energy resources on different spatial and temporal scales", 540 funded by the Faculty of Science and Technology, University of Tromsø.
 Igor Esau acknowledges a contribution from the ESA project MAXSS 4000132954/20/I-NB.
-We thank the two anonymous reviewers for their constructive comments, which improved the applicability and clarity of this research.